 While a Driver's accreditation may be a State based scheme, a Police Check Australia is national.
 Even when it is known by a different name across the various States, the information in them is valid and the same.
 Your Police Check Australia may also be known as a Nationally Coordinated Criminal History Check (NCCHC), National Police Check (NPC) or Background Criminal Check.
-The police check issued by ANCC is valid in all Australian states and territories including:✔ Accredited National Criminal History Check in NSW
+The police check issued by ANCC is valid in all Australian states and territories including:✔ Accredited Nationally Coordinated Criminal History Check in NSW

 When applying for a criminal background check, it is imperative to state the purpose of the Check.
 Most Australian State and Territory government offices will require taxi licensing applicants to input “Driver Accreditation / Licensing” as the purpose of their check.
 Applicants should check this with their local governmentshopfront and ensure they input the correct purpose for their check.

 All Criminal Background Checks in Australia are conducted and released based on the purpose of the Check.
 A Police Check obtained for Driver Licensing and Accreditation (Taxi licensing) will highlight more traffic-related offences.